MCSPenguin/CivCorp/ArticlesOfIncorporation.rst

 The total number of shares which this corporation is authorized to issue is 100,000 shares of common stock.

+The corporation shall from time to time increase the authorized amount of its common stock, as and when declared by the Board of Directors.

 Issuance of Stock
 ================================================================================